Epstein Act Part II

 The disclosure machine

 The office's job is simple in concept and unprecedented in scope: every federal agency that holds records about the Epstein Network has to turn them over, on a rolling schedule.
 Not just the FBI and the Justice Department.
-The bill names more than two dozen agencies, including the CIA, the NSA, the State Department, the Treasury, and the Secret Service.
+The bill names more than 60 agencies, including the CIA, the NSA, the State Department, the Treasury, and the Secret Service.
 If an agency claims to have nothing, it has to swear to that under penalty of perjury.

 The deadline that has teeth